golightstream/lightstream-prism-dns/plugin/k8s_external/README.md

 service.
 This plugin is only useful if the *kubernetes* plugin is also loaded.

 The plugin uses an external zone to resolve in-cluster IP addresses.
-It only handles queries for A, AAAA and SRV records; all others result in NODATA responses.
+It only handles queries for A, AAAA, SRV, and PTR records; all others result in NODATA responses.
 To make it a proper DNS zone, it handles SOA and NS queries for the apex of the zone.

 By default the apex of the zone will look like the following (assuming the zone used is `example.org`):